wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-introduction/includes/defender-office-365.md

 The way people communicate and collaborate is becoming easier.
-But that ease comes with and increased risk of criminals looking to exploit it.
+But that ease comes with an increased risk of criminals looking to exploit it.
 Microsoft Defender for Office 365 provides a cloud-based filtering service with zero-day protection against malicious threats posed by email messages, links (URLs), attachments, and collaboration tools.

 Microsoft Defender for Office 365 includes: